Cardiac Rehabilitation: Hospital ProgramSkip to the navigation

 The following exercises are examples.
 Your exercise program depends on your medical history, clinical status, and symptoms.
 Discuss with your doctor any additional physical limitations or medical issues before you begin any exercise program.

-A phase I cardiac rehab exercise program should progress from initial supportive and self-care activities to regular daily walking.
+An exercise program in the hospital progresses from initial supportive and self-care activities to regular daily walking.

 - You will start with easy activities, such as sitting up in a chair and walking, as soon as you are able.
 Early activity is important, because you lose muscle strength very quickly when you stay in bed.